Here comes the Dallas Fed ...

-The Dallas Federal Reserve will release its report on manufacturing in the region at 10:30 a.m.
+The Dallas Federal Reserve will release its latest report on local manufacturing activity at 10:30 a.m.
 ET.

-Economists forecast that the general business activity index improved to -15 from -20.8 in June, according to Bloomberg.
+Economists forecast that the headline manufacturing index rose a bit to -10 in April from -13.6 in March, according to Bloomberg.

-The index has not turned positive since December 2014.
-Last month, it indicated a renewed slowdown in Texas manufacturing after some improvement in April.
+The index was much stronger than expected last month, rebounding along with other regional manufacturing surveys that showed some improvement in March.

-The new orders index plunged 20 points after turning positive in the previous month.
-The gauges of capacity utilization and shipments fell back below zero.
+Still, it has not turned positive since December 2014.
+Manufacturers tied to the energy industry have reported sharp declines in activity following the drop in oil prices.

-Refresh this page for the latest at the bottom of the hour.
+We’ll have the latest at the bottom of the hour, so refresh this page for updates.

-NOW WATCH: People with these personality traits have more and better sex
+NOW WATCH: These striking images show just how overcrowded China’s population really is

 Business Insider Emails & Alerts